millerjmatos/bootstrap/README.md

 # bootstrap

-*Automating system configuration using Ansible.*
+*Automating system configuration using Ansible..*

 > Review the contents of the `mystation.yml` file first, and make sure you understand all the steps.
 Feel free to edit it according to your needs and preferences.